- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, user training and education can empower users to make informed decisions, follow best practices, and take necessary precautions to minimize data loss incidents on NAS WD My Cloud PR4100 devices.

-Although NAS My Cloud PR4100 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS My Cloud PR4100 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -